Hadronic Equation of State and Speed of Sound in Thermal and Dense Medium: Results and Discussions

-Successfully absolving these preparations, then the thermal evolution of $c_s^2$ can be mapped out in HRG.
-In the left panel of Fig. \ref{fig:pionshadrons1}, we plot the same results given in the right panel of Fig. \ref{fig:woutqs1}.
-In additional to the differentiation between bosons and fermions (symbols), both are compared with the hadrons (curves).
+Absolving these preparations, successfully, then the thermal evolution of $c_s^2$ can be mapped out in the HRG model.
+In the left panel of Fig. \ref{fig:pionshadrons1}, we plot the same results given in the right panel of Fig. \ref{fig:woutqs1} aiming to differentiate between bosons and fermions.
+Both sectors are compared with the hadrons (solid and dashed curves).
 It is apparent that the bosons exclusively contribute to the peak at low $T$.
 Exacter said that the pions are the main contributors to the peak.
 At this temperature scale, the fermionic contributions are minimum.
-Increasing $T$ results in a decrease in the hadronic $c_s^2$ even below the one calculated in the bosonic gas, while the fermionic $c_s^2$ increases almost linearly slowly.
+Increasing $T$ results in a decrease in the hadronic $c_s^2$ even below the one calculated in the bosonic gas, while the fermionic $c_s^2$ increases almost linearly and slowly.

 Other features of this behavior can be revealed through the right panel of Fig. \ref{fig:pionshadrons1}.
 Here the comparison is made between hadronic and pionic $c_s^2$.
 The top pair of curves shows the pionic results.
 It is amazing that the values of $c_s^2$ are the largest.
 The bottom pair of curves represents the results from hadron resonances excluding the pions.
-Comparing the three pions, the lightest Goldstone bosons, with the rest of hadron resonances with masses up to $2\,$GeV makes it clear that the values of $c_s^2$ are drastically reduced from $\sim 0.3$ for pions to $\sim 0.13$ for other resonances at $T>160\,$MeV.
-Adding the three pions to the hadron resonance results in the characteristic $c_s^2$ curves (middle).
+Comparing the pions (the lightest Goldstone bosons) with the rest of hadron resonances (with masses up to $2\,$GeV) makes it clear that the values of $c_s^2$ are drastically reduced from $\sim 0.3$ for pions to $\sim 0.13$ for other resonances at $T>160\,$MeV.
+Adding the three pions to the hadron resonance results in the characteristic $c_s^2$ curves (middle curve).
 It starts with a peak, at low $T$.
 Increasing $T$ causes a slow decrease in $c_s^2$.
 At larger $T$, the decrease becomes fast, then becomes almost exponential.
-At these temperatures, the contributions of the three pions seem to be small, so that the results from the hadron resonances with and without pions get close to each others.
+At these temperatures, the contributions of the three pions seem to be small, so that the results from the hadron resonances with and without pions become close to each other.